-- On August 1, 2003, we acquired 100% of the outstanding common stock of Advanced Imaging Concepts, Inc. On August 8, 2003, we acquired certain assets and assumed certain liabilities of RxCentric Inc. - "As adjusted" column gives effect to the sale of 7,300,000 shares of our common stock in this offering and our receipt of approximately \$117.8 million of net proceeds, based on an assumed public offering price of \$17.11 per share (which was the last reported sale price of our common stock on the Nasdaq National Market on February 9, 2006) and after deducting underwriting discounts and commissions and estimated expenses of this offering payable by us, as described under "Use of Proceeds."
-"Pro forma as adjusted" column gives effect to this offering and the A4 Acquisition based on the assumptions set forth in "Unaudited Pro Forma - (4) "Pro forma as adjusted" column gives effect to this offering and the A4 Acquisition based on the assumptions set forth in "Unaudited Pro Forma Condensed Combined Financial Statements" included herein.
-We cannot assure you that the A4 Acquisition will be consummated on the terms described herein or at all.
-See "The A4 Acquisition."
+- On August 1, 2003, we acquired 100% of the outstanding common stock of Advanced Imaging Concepts, Inc. On August 8, 2003, we acquired certain assets and assumed certain liabilities of RxCentric Inc. - (3) "As adjusted" column gives effect to the sale of 7,300,000 shares of our common stock in this offering and our receipt of approximately \$122.2 million of net proceeds, after deducting underwriting discounts and commissions and estimated expenses of this offering payable by us, as described under "Use of Proceeds." - (4) "Pro forma as adjusted" column gives effect to this offering, the IDX stock repurchase and the A4 Acquisition based on the assumptions set forth in "Unaudited Pro Forma Condensed Combined Financial Statements" included herein.
+We cannot assure you that the A4 Acquisition or the IDX stock repurchase will be consummated on the terms described herein or at all.
+See "Prospectus Supplement Summary-Recent Developments-IDX Stock Repurchase" and "The A4 Acquisition."